hivepoint/navu-docs/sidebar-embedding.md

 **sidebar-request-close**: This event is fired when the user clicks on the `X` button in the sidebar to close it.

 **sidebar-error**: This event is fired when there as an error in initializing  the sidebar.
-The error object is availanle in the event's detail property. `event.detail`
+The error object is availanle in the event's detail property `event.detail`.
+You can use this to update your UI, when  using a custom layout.

 # Customization Use Cases